Assam: Two-month prohibitory orders around Raj Bhavan premises to counter security threats

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The order bars public gatherings, protests, and demonstrations in the high-security zone which has official residence of the Governor of Assam.
+The order bars public gatherings, protests, and demonstrations in the high-security zone, which has the official residence of the Governor of Assam.

 The directive prohibits use of loudspeakers, fireworks, crackers or any noise-producing instruments.